Understand how the quality of soil declines and what causes this decline.

 Soils host the majority of the world's biodiversity and healthy soils are essential to securing food and fibre production and providing an adequate water supply over the long term.
 Ecosystem services provided by soils are integral to the carbon and water cycles and include cultural functions.
 There are strong links between climate change and soil condition.
 Increases in soil carbon can help to mitigate Australia's greenhouse gas emissions and enhance adaptation to climate change.

 Soils are one of NSW's fundamental natural resources.
 Therefore, maintaining and improving the condition of the State's land and soil resources by avoiding soil degradation is crucial to our well-being.
 The NSW State Plan includes two State-wide targets for land and soil management.
 They are:

-To measure progress towards achieving these targets, a program for land and soil condition monitoring, evaluation and reporting (MER) has been developed.
+To measure progress towards achieving these targets, a program for land and soil condition called Monitoring, Evaluation and Reporting (MER) has been developed.
 The Office of Environment and Heritage (OEH) is leading the implementation of this program.

 The statewide MER program measures and reports on the status and change in a range of land and soil 'indicators', including those of regional significance.
 Supporting information includes land use and land management data and the provision of spatial information about land and soil capability.

-Many environmental issues directly effect soils and many environmental issues are influenced by land and soil management.
+Many environmental issues directly affect soils and many environmental issues are influenced by land and soil management.
 These issues include:

 What would you like to do next?